Sengolda/pytwot/docs/logging.rst

 Why logs?
 ----------------

-Logging might show you parts of pytweet that you are using wrong.
+Logging might show you parts of pytwot that you are using wrong.
 This will make debugging a whole lot easier.